Olaitan-A/Data-Cleaning-in-MS-Excel/README.md

  -Hits

--The dataset was imported into excel through the text import wizard using these steps:
+- The dataset was imported into excel through the text import wizard using these steps:
          "Data" tab > "From text/CSV"
          In the "File origin" field, "65001: Unicode (UTF-8)" was selected before loading the data into the excel sheet
          This step eliminated all special characters earlier noticed in some columns of the dataset during assessment